-In line with best practice, management have presented a finance update to all held Board meetings.
+In line with best practice, management have presented a finance update to all Board meetings (these have taken place virtually due to the pandemic).

-Budget outturn and 2019-20 performance is discussed further on page five.
+Budget outturn and 2020-21 performance is discussed further on pagefive.

 Financial recovery plan

 The integration scheme requires that where overspends are identified, management prepare a deficit recovery/action plan to be approved by the Board prior to any actions implemented.
 Management prepared the financial recovery plan ("FRP") in order to demonstrate a response to this requirement.